jpwahle/cs-insights-frontend/README.md

 password: demo
 </p>

 > Starting from version 1.0.0, this project is using [semantic versioning](https://semver.org/).
-For more infos about the features supported, see the [releases](https://github.com/gipplab/cs-insights-frontend/releases) and [CHANGELOG.md](CHANGELOG.md).
+For more infos about the features supported, see the [releases](https://github.com/gipplab/cs-insights-frontend/releases).

 ## Getting Started